Protestors in Manipur set November 4 deadline before Centre to reveal details of Naga talks

 The worries stem from the demand of Naga rebels for the creation of a unified Naga homeland, called Greater Nagaland, by integrating the Naga-inhabited areas of Manipur besides Assam and Arunachal Pradesh with Nagaland.
 The three neighbouring states have sizeable Naga populations.

-Meanwhile, as the protests continued in Imphal Valley, the government has heightened security measures there by deploying both central paramilitary forces and the army.
+Meanwhile, as the protests continued in Imphal Valley, the government has heightened security measures thereby deploying both central paramilitary forces and the army.

 On Thursday, the Centre had said the Naga talks were yet to conclude and that it would consult all stakeholders including Assam, Manipur and Arunachal prior to settlement.